nikita-skobov/monorepo-git-tools/doc/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    check-updates    check if remote has commits not present in local or vice versa help             Prints this message or the help of the given subcommand(s) split-in         fetch and rewrite a remote repository's history onto a new branch such that it only contains certain paths according to a repo-file
+    check            check if remote has commits not present in local or vice versa help             Prints this message or the help of the given subcommand(s) split-in         fetch and rewrite a remote repository's history onto a new branch such that it only contains certain paths according to a repo-file